 - The device IP address

 If you need to view further information about a payment before making a decision (such as any additional information you may have provided as metadata), select the payment within the review queue to view the entire payment detail page.
 You can quickly navigate between payments to review using the Previous and Next buttons.

 Once you’ve reviewed a payment, you can remove it from the review queue by taking one of the following actions:

 - Approve: Closes the review with no changes made to the payment.
 You can still refund (or refund and report fraud) any payment that has been approved at any time.
 If you capture payments later, this button changes to Capture.

 - Refund and report fraud: Refunds the payment and also reports it to Stripe as fraudulent, for instance to save dispute fees.
 This adds the associated card and email to your block lists and further increases the effectiveness of our fraud prevention.

 Customizing the review queue

 With Stripe Radar for Fraud Teams, you can create rules that automatically place payments in review based on the unique needs of your business.
-This give you the opportunity to identify payments that might require more investigation before you can make an informed decision.
+This gives you the opportunity to identify payments that might require more investigation before you can make an informed decision.